ifm/documentation/ApplicationNotes/StrayLight/reflectiveObjects.md

 ![Filter reactivated, stray-light considerably reduced.](images/dramatic_straylight_reduced_edited.png) The ghost pixels almost completely disappeared, and the path forward is mostly clear.
 But we can still see remaining ghost pixels in the close range above the robot (denoted with the red circle).
 A measurement indicates that these pixels are 0.8m away from the camera, which could be in the path of the robot if it or it's payload reaches this height.
 The robot would therefore be blocked from moving forward by an obstacle detection algorithm, even though the path is clear.

 We can once more adjust the stray-light filter to ensure we filter away all the remaining ghost pixels.
 To do so, we can use the distance threshold as presented earlier.
-This time, we are trying to remove extra-pixel, so we are going to lower the distance threshold (we set it to 0.5).
+This time, we are trying to remove extra-pixel, so we are going to lower the distance threshold (we set it to 0.05).
 We can see that all the ghost pixels are now gone and the robot can proceed to it's route obstacle free.
 ![We remove the ghost pixels](images/dramatic_straylight_ghost_removed.png)

-*INTERNAL NOTE: This scene could also be handled with the amplitude threshold.
-A good approach could be to present the distance threshold in the first example and the amplitude threshold in the second.
-I am hesitant, I find the distance threshold easier to understand in relation to the real scene...
-Thoughts?*
+*NOTE: This scene could also be handled with the amplitude threshold (`diParam.excessiveCorrectionThreshAmp`).
+This threshold follows the same concept as the distance threshold, invalidating pixels with an amplitude below the set value.
+Generally, setting the distance threshold suffices, but we encourage you to play with both to select the best configuration possible for your use case.*

+### Related filters
+- Dynamic amplitude filter: this filter can be used to further invalidate pixels nearby retro reflectors and therefore helping mitigate the halo effect. *TODO: add link*

 ## Conclusion

 As we saw with the examples detailed above, there is no "one-fits-all" configuration for handling stray-light in robotics applications.
 Proper configuration needs to be selected after reviewing the scenes the robot is expected to encounter.
 The number and position of highly reflective surfaces that will enter the field of view at a certain time impacts the necessary strength of the filter.
 Multiple configurations can be stored on board the O3R and we encourage bringing some intelligence to the use of the platform to adapt the cameras' configurations to the scene where necessary.
+In scene where a high accuracy of the ToF measurement is expected, we recommend avoiding placing reflectors in the scene, or placing them reasonably far away from the navigation path of the robot.

 ---------------------------------------------------------------